 Špikova/Martuljška skupina

-On the way to the Trenta valley - the 50 impressive hairpin bends stretch across 24 kilometers, connecting Kranjska Gora with Log v Trenti, reaching its highest point on the Vršič pass
+On the way to the Trenta valley - the 50 impressive hairpin bends stretch across 24 kilometers, connecting Kranjska Gora with Log v Trenti, reaching its highest point on the Vršič pass.

 First stop - the Russian Chapel built in 1916 in memory of Russian prisoners of war who were killed while improving the road during WWI.